College Credit Plus Enrollment Process

 Take the placement assessment or submit ACT/SAT scores

-The placement assessment is required for admission into College Credit Plus and will also help your advisor or counselor place you in classes that are appropriate for you.
+The placement assessment is required for admission into College Credit Plus and will also help your advisor place you in classes that are appropriate for you.

 All official LCCC communications will be sent to you using your LCCC student email account.
 As part of your MyCampus setup process, you will be asked to activate your LCCC email account.